-Bacterial isolation and identification

-S. aureus isolates were routinely collected and phenotypically characterised by the FPRRH microbiology laboratory between 2017 and 2019.
+Bacterial isolation and identification: S. aureus isolates were routinely collected and phenotypically characterised by the FPRRH microbiology laboratory between 2017 and 2019.
 These isolates were primarily derived from skin wounds or suspected urinary tract or bloodstream infections.
 Bacteria were isolated and sub-cultured onto either blood agar, MacConkey agar and chocolate agar (Oxoid) at 37 °C (24-48 h).
-Putative S. aureus isolates were confirmed by Gram-staining followed by a positive catalase and Staphaurex latex agglutination test (Thermo Fisher Scientific).
-All isolates were stored at -80 °C. Sample metadata are available in Data S1 (available in the online version of this article).
+Putative S. aureus isolates were confirmed by Gram staining followed by a positive catalase and Staphaurex latex agglutination test (Thermo Fisher Scientific).
+All isolates were stored at -80°C. Sample metadata are available in Supplementary Data 1.